quangvinh1192/robot_game/README.md

-author: Vinh Tran
+author: Vinh Tran<br />
-email: vqt004@ucsd.edu
+email: vqt004@ucsd.edu<br />
 --------------------------------------------------------------------------------
 # Version1.
-The program reads the input information from the command line and
-it checks/validate the input before processing the data.
+The program reads the input information from the command line and  it checks/validate the input before processing the data.
 After that, it will call version1 function to do this job.
 Algorithm: When the program reads an action, it will perform that action and display the result to users.
 Error: When users enter an invalid position, direction faced or actions,